Ordering repeat prescriptions

 Prescription Medicines Order Line

-The Medicine Order Line (MOL) is a convenient way to order your prescriptions via a dedicated telephone line where you will speak to an experienced Medicine Order Line Operative.
+The Medicine Order Line (MOL) is a convenient way to order your prescriptions via a dedicated phone line where you will speak to an experienced Medicine Order Line Operative.

 The MOL is one of many ways for you to order your prescriptions.
 Our aim is to ensure patients are using a service that most suits them.
 Alternative ordering methods include:

-You can order your prescriptions by emailing the MOL with your name, date of birth, GP surgery and telephone number – one of the MOL operators will call you back within 48 hours to process the prescription request ddccg.southmolonlinerequests@nhs.net for those who would normally call the 0115 number.
+You can order your prescriptions by emailing the MOL with your name, date of birth, GP surgery and phone number, one of the MOL operators will call you back within 48 hours to process the prescription request ddccg.southmolonlinerequests@nhs.net for those who would normally call the 0115 number.

-• For requests received before 12:00 please allow 48 hours for your prescription request to be managed
+- For requests received before midday please allow 48 hours for your prescription request to be managed

-• For request received after 12:00 please allow 48 hours for your prescription to be managed
+- For request received after midday please allow 48 hours for your prescription to be managed

 We currently receive over 100 prescriptions requests each day so it is imperative you use the above time frames to order your repeat prescription before you run out